nicolasrrdev/labsystem/README.md

 3. Create the `application.properties` file in the `resources` package and fill it in according to `application.properties.template`.

-4. Make sure you have Java 17 installed.
-Afterward, run the Spring Boot project:
+4. Make sure you have Java 21 installed.
+Then, run the Spring Boot project:

     ```bash
     mvn spring-boot:run
     ```

-5. Navigate to the React app by using Node 18:
+5. Using Node 21, navigate to the React app directory and install the Node Modules:

     ```bash
     cd ..